-In line with the Government’s roadmap, the Club will reopen on Monday, 17 May 2021.
+In line with the Government’s roadmap, the Club reopened on Monday, 17 May 2021.

 The Garrick is open Monday to Friday and bedrooms are available seven days a week, although there is a reduced service on Saturdays and Sundays after breakfast when the Club is not open for lunch or dinner.
 The Club is closed during Easter, Christmas, New Year and bank holidays, as well as for three weeks in the Summer, usually during August.